Darksplat/Flash-Forge-Creator-Pro-conversion-from-Sailfish-to-Klipper-firmware-with-cura/README.md

    Note the updated unique serial port name.

-3. Update the config file:

-    ```bash
-    nano ~/printer.cfg
-    ```

-   Update the [mcu] section to use the new serial port name.

-4. Restart OctoPrint and check the terminal for any configuration errors.
+3. Restart OctoPrint and check the terminal for any configuration errors.

-5. Once Klipper reports the printer is ready, proceed to the config check document for basic checks on the config file definitions.
+4. Once Klipper reports the printer is ready, proceed to the config check document for basic checks on the config file definitions.

 Refer to the main documentation for additional information: [Klipper Installation Guide](https://www.klipper3d.org/Installation.html).